A young, Black, male college student reads messages on mobile phone.

 What Counts as Income on a Student Credit Card Application?

-1. Student credit cards are designed for college students and may have less rigorous income requirements than regular credit cards.
+1. A student credit card has terms and conditions just for college students and may have lower income requirements than regular credit cards.

 2. Students may qualify for a student credit card with income that doesn’t come from a job, such as allowances or certain grants and scholarships.